 Notice that the labor was calculated at a rate of $20.00 per hour.
 Be sure to pay yourself a fair wage for labor.

-Many professional crafters use a rate of $12.00 to $20.00 per hour to calculate their labor costs.
+Many professional crafters use a rate of $12.00 to $20.00 per hour to calculate their labor costs in more depth.

-When you determine you own labor rate, be sure to use a fair wage that allows you to grow your business and accounts for the skill required to make your product.
-Your time and skills are valuable.
-No matter how much you love making your craft, your labor is neither free nor cheap.
+When you determine you own labor rate, use a wage that allows you to grow your business and accounts for the skill required to make your product.

 Overhead covers expenses like tools and equipment, utilities, business insurance, packaging, office supplies, etc. These are the kind of sneaky, sometimes underestimated business expenses that can really add up.

-If they are not accounted for in your craft prices, they can really eat away at your profits and your ability to grow your business.
+If they are not accounted for in your craft prices, they can eat away at your profits and negatively impact your ability to grow your business.

 Notice that the total costs were doubled to arrive at a wholesale price.
-Doubling the costs builds your profit into your craft prices.
+Charging for the total costs just gets back the amount it cost to make the item.
+Doubling the total costs builds your profit into your craft prices.

 You might not be ready to accept wholesale orders yet, but if you don't build that factor into the price of your products, you will not be able to grow your business to a point where you do accept wholesale orders without significantly increasing your retail prices.